RSoul82/Blender-NewDark-Toolkit/README.md

 </details>

 ## Setting Default Values
 There are several things to set up to allow the addon to work and be easy to use.
-In most cases it's clear which export option each varaible refers to, so this section just states valid values.
+In most cases it's clear which export option each variable refers to, so this section just states valid values.
 All the options are all explained fully in the **Export** section of this readme.

 Once the addon has been enabled, go to your Blender addons folder (%Appdata%\Blender Foundation\Blender\[version number]\config\scripts) and open **Bin_Export.cfg**.